jniluo15/jbcs_git_basics/README.md

 Git is a VCS (Version Control System).
 There are a few popular ones, but git ends up being a top choice because of its *lightweight* branching and merging feature.

 If you think back to past projects without git, when you wanted to implement some major changes to your code and failed your popular options were:
-- `CTRL-Z` throughout our files and hope for the best
+- `CTRL + Z` throughout our files and hope for the best
 - Comment out a ton of code and hope to restore the functionality of our code to a previous version
 - Seriously contemplate coding out our project from scratch again
 - Curl up into a ball and hope the code would revert via magic